Built to Build: Blog

-- Graphical information showing your process of execution
+- Graphic information showing your process of execution

 - Photos of your previous customers enjoying your product or service (see Trigger #1 for a customer-centric message)

-The new brian will rationalize the decision after the purchase is made.
+The new brain will rationalize the decision after the purchase is made.

 - Fear – You can educate the client that “the other guys” might not have included the same detailed scope of work.
 The customer’s wants and needs may not be covered with the competitor’s project.

-- Urgency – Your scheduling is filling up and in order to secure a spot on your schedule the customer will need to sign the contract and pay a deposit by a certain date.
+- Urgency – Your scheduling is filling up.
+In order to secure a spot on your calendar, the customer will need to sign the contract and pay a deposit by a certain date.

-- Awe – You describe the experience you provide to your customers and show them joyful testimonials from previous clients.
+- Awe – Describe the experience you provide to your customers, and show them joyful testimonials from previous clients.

-Science has shown that we aren’t as logical as we think we are when it comes to making buying decisions.
-Our brains make buying decisions based more on emotions than rational thought.
+Science proves we aren’t as logical as we think we are when it comes to making purchases.
+Our brains make buying decisions based on emotions over rational thought.

-Once you understand how the decision-making part of the brain works, you’ll be able to deliver more confident sales presentations, close more deals, and transform your marketing messages.
+Once you understand what triggers your customers’ brains, you’ll be able to confidently sell your value, close more deals, and transform your marketing messages.

 Your clients will love you for it, even if they don’t know why.